Are you looking for an effective way to filter email spam? You can do this using the built-in SpamAssassin tool can help.

-To Enable Apache SpamAssassin
+To Enable Apache SpamAssassin, follow the next steps:

-1. Log in to cPanel Account
+- Log in to the cPanel Account.

-3. When the SpamAssassin page opens, click the toggle button next to Process New Email and Mark them as Spam.
+- When the SpamAssassin page opens, click the toggle button next to Process New Email and Mark them as Spam.
 When the button turns blue, Spam filtering is enabled.

 Configuring Spam Filtering